Threats to department stores

 Department stores were located in city centres, but from the 1950s city centres came to be seen as ageing and overcrowded, in contrast to modern, calm, spacious suburbia.
 The spreading subdivisions built after the Second World War were beyond easy reach of the city centre, making department stores less readily accessible for many.

-By the 1950s New Zealand was runner-up to the United States in the number of motor vehicles per head of population.
+By the 1950s New Zealand was behind only the United States in the number of motor vehicles per head of population.
 As car ownership increased, traffic congestion and a shortage of parking discouraged central-city shoppers.

 In the 1960s many department stores were in decline.
 They faced increasing challenges, including rises in rates and wages, and the need to renovate their old buildings.
 Stores found it difficult to maintain varied merchandise and to compete with other shops for customers.

-By the 1960s and 1970s young New Zealanders wanted to spend their money in new, specialty shops and boutiques rather than in department stores, which they saw as old-fashioned.
+By the 1960s and 1970s young New Zealanders wanted to spend their money in new speciality shops and boutiques rather than in department stores, which they saw as old-fashioned.
 And the attractions that stores had offered earlier generations of children could not compete with more sophisticated entertainments, such as television.

 Immigrants from Europe, and New Zealanders who had travelled overseas, introduced fresh ideas about dining out.
 People were no longer content with the traditional tearoom menu of roasts and casseroles.
 These were old-fashioned compared with the new restaurants and intimate coffee bars that opened in cities.